Bill Liao Key Note

 Jenny Melia Speaker

-Richard Watson Panellist
+Richard Watson Roundtable Leader

 Richard started out in the medical device industry in Sweden, as Development Engineer for a Swedish diagnostics company, which was acquired by Medtronic.
-Following this he was R&D Manager for a Stockholm-based drug delivery start-up, working on the design of inhalers and pen injectors for pharma customers.
+Following this he was R&D Manager for a Stockholm-based drug delivery start-up, working on the design of inhalers and pen injectors for large global pharma companies.
 He went on to spend four years with Intel in operations & systems development and was closely involved in the scale-up of Fab 24, one of Intel’s main global fabs.

 Richard has a 1st class honours degree in Electronic Engineering from Trinity College Dublin, a Research M.Sc. in Biomedical Engineering from Trinity College Dublin and a 1st class MBA from Durham University.